Futbolita

-Ash Hashim (born 16 November), better known as Fútbolita™ is a Singaporean sports journalist and TV personality, a FIFA Players' Agent, and entrepreneur known as the "Female Voice of Football".
+Ashikin Hashim (born 16 November), better known as Fútbolita™ is a Singaporean sports journalist and TV personality, a FIFA Players' Agent, and entrepreneur known as the "Female Voice of Football".
 Her website and brand, Futbolita (Futbolita.com), is known for featuring exclusive interviews with world-renowned sports personalities in the European football world, including David Villa, Xavi, Fernando Torres, Cristiano Ronaldo, Romário and José Mourinho.

 In November 2013, Ash received her official Players' Agent License from FIFA and FAS, enabling her to represent and work with international players.
 She was also the first female agent within the region to do so, and has negotiated deals in Thailand, Malaysia and the Middle East.

 Based in Asia, Ash has also worked as a sports presenter and pundit in Singapore and Malaysia and she explores and examines football culture and information in a uniquely feminine voice.
 She has presented for Eleven Sports Network (Singapore), Starhub and Singtel TV as well as Astro in Malaysia.
 She has also presented the Premier League, UEFA Euro 2016, La Liga and Serie A for these networks.
 She also penned the 'Futbolita' column for Yahoo! and NXT Tech magazine in Singapore.

 Futbolita is also known for its social media coverage and has collaborated with football clubs and associations such as the Bundesliga, Paris Saint-Germain, and La Liga to provide content for fans in Asia.
 Fútbolita has been listed in The Guardian's Top 100 Football Blogs To Follow in 2011].